 Celebrating Tihar in Nepal, the Festival of Lights

 Five years ago my Yoga guru invited me to celebrate the Brother-Sister Tika Ceremony with his family during the Hindu holiday of Tihar in Nepal.
 Though I didn’t know it until the end of that day, accepting his invitation meant that I was officially “adopted” by the family.
-In many ways, this cemented my relationship with Nepal; I loved it before, and after the Tika Ceremony I loved it even more.
+In many ways, this cemented my relationship with Nepal; I loved it before, but after experiencing Tika in Nepal I was absolutely addicted.
 Since that day, I have visited many times, but my schedule had never put me there during Tihar, so it was with great excitement that I arrived in Pokhara this past November to celebrate the full five-day holiday with my family.

 Stories differ about the origin of Tihar, which is also known as the Festival of Lights.
 One of the best known is an ancient Hindu legend about a king whose astrologer told him a serpent would take his life.
 When the king asked if there was any way to escape death, the astrologer advised him to sleep with oil lamps lit around his bed and to decorate the palace with oil lamps on the day when the goddess Lakshmi was to be worshiped.
 In return for being so honored, Lakshmi persuaded the serpent to spare the king’s life but Yama Raj, the god of the underworld, still had to be convinced that it was not yet the king’s time to die.
 Yama opened his ledger to where the king’s remaining age was written as zero but the serpent cleverly put a seven before the zero and the king lived for seventy more years.